 Indirect discrimination happens when there is a policy that applies in the same way for everybody but disadvantages a group of people who share a protected characteristic.

-If someone believes that you or somebody else has discriminated against them, they can raise a grievance or even take legal action.
+If someone believes that you’ve done this, they can raise a grievance, or even take legal action.

 What are the Protected Characteristics?

 There are nine of them.
 But it’s worth noting that only eight apply to indirect discrimination (number 5 on the following list does not).

 - Disability (including mental health complications)

 - Gender reassignment

 - Pregnancy and maternity (doesn’t apply to indirect discrimination)